View Document

 Makes provision for storage and access to Council and University committee records.

-Director, Governance and Performance
+Director, QUT Governance

 Publishes the University’s official committee structure chart in the online Manual of Policies and Procedures (QUT Committee Structure).